Monocular, One-stage, Regression of Multiple 3D People

 \subsection{Comparisons to the State-of-the-Art~}

-\textbf{3DPW.} We adopt three evaluation protocols to compare from different aspects.
-To validate the performance in actual scenes, we follow \textit{Protocol 1} from the 3DPW Challenge to evaluate the entire 3DPW dataset without using any ground truth during inference, especially the ground truth bounding box.
+\textbf{3DPW.} We adopt three evaluation protocols, which reveal different properties.
+To validate the performance in actual scenes, we follow \textit{Protocol 1} from the 3DPW Challenge to evaluate on the entire 3DPW dataset without using any ground truth, especially the bounding box.
 With the whole image as input, we equip each single-person method~\cite{kocabas2020vibe,kolotouros2019spin} with a human detector (OpenPose~\cite{openpose} or YOLO~\cite{redmon2018yolov3}).
-For a fair comparison, ROMP uses the same backbone (ResNet-50) and training datasets as the competing SOTA method~\cite{kolotouros2019spin}.
+For a fair comparison, ROMP uses the same backbone (ResNet-50) and training datasets as the competing method~\cite{kolotouros2019spin}.
 We obtain the results of OpenPose + SPIN from~\cite{imry2020challengespin}.
-The results of YOLO + VIBE are obtained using their officially released code, which already contains the YOLO part for human detection.
-In Tab.~\ref{tab:3DPW}, ROMP outperforms previous multi-stage methods in all evaluation metrics by a significant amount.
-We observe significant improvement in MPJPE, PMPJPE, and MPJAE metrics.
-These results validate that learning pixel-level representation with a holistic view is vital for improving the robustness and generalization in actual scenes.
-Results of training with extra datasets show that ROMP could be further improved via adding the training data.
+The results of YOLO + VIBE are obtained using the officially released code, which already contains the YOLO part for human detection.
+The results of BMP, which adopts a multi-scale grid-level representation, are obtained from~\cite{zhang2021bmp}.
+In Tab.~\ref{tab:3DPW}, ROMP significantly outperforms all these methods, particularly in MPJPE, PMPJPE, and MPJAE.
+These results validate that learning a robust pixel-level representation with a holistic view is helpful for improving the robustness and generalization in actual scenes.
+Training with extra datasets ($*$) shows that the accuracy of ROMP can be further improved.

-As a sanity check, we compare ROMP with the single-person approaches using their evaluation protocols, which allows the use of the cropped single-person image as input.
-While as a multi-person method, ROMP still takes the whole image as input.
-Following VIBE~\cite{kocabas2020vibe}, \textit{Protocol 2} directly uses the 3DPW test set for evaluation without fine-tuning on the training set, while \textit{Protocol 3} fine-tunes the model on the 3DPW training set and utilizes the test set for evaluation.
-In Tab.~\ref{tab:3DPW_VIBE2}, ROMP outperforms previous SOTA methods on \textit{Protocol 2}, which further demonstrates the superior of our one-stage design.
-In Tab.~\ref{tab:3DPW_VIBE3}, ROMP achieves comparable results with the SOTA methods.
-Note that, if we replace the ResNet-50 with HRNet-32 which extracts multi-resolution features, superior performance could be achieved after fine-tuning.
-While in Tab.~\ref{tab:3DPW} and \ref{tab:CMU Panoptic}, the model using HRNet-32 as backbone only achieves comparable results with the one using ResNet-50.
-These results show that using a heavier backbone helps to fit a specific domain.
+As a sanity check, we also compare ROMP with the single-person approaches in the evaluation protocols that allow them to use the cropped single-person image as input, while ROMP still takes the whole image as input.
+Following VIBE~\cite{kocabas2020vibe}, \textit{Protocol 2} uses the 3DPW test set for evaluation without fine-tuning on the training set, while \textit{Protocol 3} fine-tunes the model on the 3DPW training set and uses the test set for evaluation.
+In Tab.~\ref{tab:3DPW_VIBE2}, ROMP outperforms these multi-stage approaches on \textit{Protocol 2}, further demonstrating the advantage of our one-stage design.
+In Tab.~\ref{tab:3DPW_VIBE3}, ROMP achieves comparable results with the state-of-the-art methods.
+If we use HRNet-32 as the backbone, the accuracy improves significantly after fine-tuning.